Debugging Qt Quick applications

 When a breakpoint is hit, Visual Studio shows the current state of the call stack.
 Unlike other scenarios of debugging applications that mix several languages, such as .NET and native debugging, the QML debug engine does not provide true mixed mode debugging.
 It runs concurrently with the native debug engine and is not considered to be related to the native process by the Visual Studio debugger.
 Therefore, even though you can debug both C++ and QML in the same debugging session, the stack that is shown when a QML breakpoint is hit includes only QML function calls.
 The C++ context of those calls will not be available.

-As in the case of native debugging, while in break mode, it is possible to view and modify the values of local variables in the context of the currently active call stack frame, as well as to create watches for any variable or expression.
-In the Immediate window, you can evaluate any expression in the context of the current stack frame.
+As in the case of native debugging, while in break mode, you can view and change the values of local variables in the context of the currently active call stack frame, as well as create watches for any variable or expression.
+In the Immediate window, evaluate any expression in the context of the current stack frame.

 Move the mouse over a QML expression to display an instant watch window.
-The value of that expression in the current context is displayed and can be modified.
+View and change the value of that expression in the current context.